 On 6 December 2021, Apache Software Foundation released an urgent fix for a critical vulnerability in Apache Log4j.
 Since then, multiple sources reported active scanning for this flaw heightening the risk of immediate exploitation of vulnerable systems.
 We recommend updating the affected product to the latest version as soon as possible and, as required, following additional mitigation advice provided by Apache.

 Apache log4j2 version log4j-2.15.0-rc2 contains an out-of-band security update that fixes a critical flaw in Log4j.
 The vulnerability, tracked as CVE-2021-44228 and known by the names of Log4Shell or LogJam, is rated with a maximum Base CVSS Score of 10.
-With this vulnerability, a threat actor could perform Remote Code Execution (RCE) by constructing a special data request packet, and gain full control of the server.
+With this vulnerability, a threat actor could perform Remote Code Execution (RCE) by constructing a special data request packet and gaining full control of the server.

 Proof-of-concept (POC) implementation for this CVE is publicly available on GitHub.
 Several reports have emerged indicating that threat actors are already scanning the internet in an attempt to locate vulnerable servers.
 The researcher who published the POC stated that the flaw can only be exploited when ‘log4j2.formatMsgNoLookups’ option in the library’s configuration is set to false.